dkharazi/blog/content/blog/parquet.md

 According to the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_parquet.html#pandas.read_parquet), an engine parameter can be specified, which refers to the Parquet library to use.
 Its default behavior is to try ‘pyarrow’, falling back to ‘fastparquet’ if ‘pyarrow’ is unavailable.

-Seeing as the development towards pyarrow and parquet-cpp is still progressing, we may be interested in performance benchmarks for reading from and writing to Parquet files, while using the above functions in their current state.
+Seeing as the development towards PyArrow and parquet-cpp is still progressing, we may be interested in performance benchmarks for reading from and writing to Parquet files, while using the above functions in their current state.
 For a more detailed analysis of performance benchmarks, refer to [this article](https://wesmckinney.com/blog/python-parquet-update/).

 ## Setting Up Performance Tests